 Also, subscription-based services create long-term customers.
 While it is definitely true that people will eventually buy new versions of useful software, making it automatic via a yearly charge is such a better option.
 I love Microsoft’s (NASDAQ: MSFT) Word, however I still have a laptop running the 2003 version.
 In other words, Microsoft hasn’t made any more money from me in 10 years!
 If they had a subscription-based office program, they could have charged my credit card an annual fee whether I “needed” to upgrade or not.

 Speaking of Microsoft, they are one of the closest competitors to Adobe based on the amount of software sold.
 I actually wouldn’t be surprised if Microsoft switched to a subscription-based platform in the future, which I think would do the company wonders.

-The three largest software companies by sales are Microsoft, IBM, and Oracle (NASDAQ: ORCL).
+The three largest software companies by sales are Microsoft, IBM, and Oracle (NYSE: ORCL).
 However, I would call Oracle the closest to a pure software play whose paid products are non-essential (try taking a college course without access to Microsoft Word.)
 Therefore, I think Oracle will be the fairest comparison to Adobe, valuation-wise.